kkesley/kkesley/src/assets/project-content/properti_anda.md

 #### Back-End
 The back-end is built using plain PHP with MYSQL as the database.

-#### Deployment
+#### Other
-The system is deployed to a single EC2 Instance which hold the website, API, and an email server.
-We used AWS RDS for hosting the database.
+We used an EC2 Instance, RDS, Route53, and SES to accomplish completion of the system.

 ## Key Learning
 #### Technical
 The most challenging part of the system is how to program the market behaviour.
 There were edge cases which I missed and resulting in a complete rewrite of the program.
 This project also greatly reinforced my knowledge about web development as I need to handle all development and bug fixings.
-I was also exposed to some AWS services other than EC2 such as RDS and SES.
+I was also exposed to some AWS services other than EC2 such as RDS, Route53, and SES.

-#### Management
+#### Project Management
 This project also taught me about how to improve unrealistic requirements and communicate them back to clients.
 I also learned how to prioritize features for business requirements and negotiate some requirements to achieve their targeted deadline.
 In overall, I was exposed to the full software development lifecycle which is an unforgettable experience.

 ## Misc.
 Info